 Ideas for Raising Awareness on June 15th

-Elder Abuse Ontario encourages everyone to get involved to participate in helping to raise awareness about World Elder Abuse Awareness Day – organizations such as Long-Term Care Homes, Retirement Homes, senior centres, hospitals, and individuals.
+Elder Abuse Ontario encourages everyone to get involved to participate in helping to raise awareness about World Elder Abuse Awareness Day including organizations such as senior centres, Long-Term Care Homes, Retirement Homes, hospitals, and individuals.
 A variety of events and activities can be planned by organizations and individuals alike.
 Below are examples of ideas about possible activities to plan: